fluthjs/fluth-doc/docs/en/api/stream.md

   ```
 - Details

   Actively emit data in the current stream.
-The difference from `next` is that `set` receives a `setter` (can be sync or async) and emits a new immutable data; the second parameter indicates whether the current stream is finished.
-When set to `true`, subsequent `set` and `next` will no longer execute.
+The difference from next is that set receives a setter (can be sync or async) and emits a new immutable data; the second parameter indicates whether the current stream is finished.
+When set to true, subsequent set and next will no longer execute.

 - Example